 Medical Professional Fatigue

-It is understandable that anyone who works in the medical field can find it not only physically demanding, but also emotionally demanding.
-After all, people in the medical industry are dealing every day with life or death situations.
+Understandably, anyone who works in the medical field can find it physically demanding and emotionally demanding.
+After all, people in the medical industry are dealing every day with life-or-death situations.
 This can have a heavy emotional toll on doctors, nurses, and others.
-In addition, these professionals often work long hours.
-All of this can result in a burn out situation.
-As a Cleveland medical malpractice lawyer can explain, a doctor or other medical professional suffering from burnout is much more liable to make a dangerous medical mistake.
+Also, these professionals often work long hours.
+All of this can result in burnout the situation.
+As a Cleveland medical malpractice lawyer can explain, a doctor or other medical professional suffering from burnout is more liable to make a dangerous medical mistake.

-Burn out is defined as job stress that results in anxiety, depression, emotional exhaustion, and physical exhaustion.
+Burnout is defined as job stress resulting in anxiety, depression, emotional exhaustion, and physical exhaustion.
 A study conducted by the Mayo Clinic surveyed almost 7,000 doctors on topics that included workplace safety, medical errors, fatigue, depression, burnout symptoms, and thoughts of suicide.
 According to the study, more than half of the doctors who participated said they were suffering from burnout symptoms.
 One-third shared that they were dealing with high fatigue.